-The idea that his experience is completely unheard of in modern times—“per modo tutto fuor del moderno uso” (Purg.
-16.42)—testifies to the distance that Dante places between himself and the myriads of contemporary claimants to visionary insight.
+The idea that his experience is completely unheard of in modern times — “per modo tutto fuor del moderno uso” (in a manner completely outside of modern usage [Purg.
+16.42]) — testifies to the distance that Dante places between himself and the myriads of contemporary claimants to visionary insight.
 As I wrote in “Why Did Dante Write the Commedia?
 Dante and the Visionary Tradition,” Dante’s claim to Marco Lombardo is somewhat disingenuous, in that Dante wrote in a time of great visionary fervor.

 Dante here constructs his visionary genealogy with the same connection to antiquity and the same bypassing of vernacular models that in Inferno 1 and Inferno 4 he uses to construct his poetic genealogy.

 We remember that in Inferno 2 Dante-pilgrim chose for himself two visionary role models from antiquity: Aeneas and St. Paul.
 Similarly, in Inferno 1 Dante-pilgrim tells Virgilio that Virgilio is the only source of his poetic genius: “tu se’ solo colui da cu’ io tolsi / lo bello stilo che m’ha fatto onore” (you, the only one from whom I drew / the noble style that has brought me honor [Inf.
 1.86-7]).
-And in Inferno 4 Dante constructs a poetic genealogy that makes him sixth in a line that includes Homer, Vergil, Ovid, Horace, and Lucan (see Inferno 4.100-02).
+And in Inferno 4 Dante constructs a poetic genealogy that makes him sixth in a “bella scola” (beautiful school [Inf.
+4.94]) that includes Homer, Vergil, Ovid, Horace, and Lucan (Inf.
+4.100-2).

 Moreover, Dante was indeed unique in his mode of representation of his vision: